HP319193/prisme.ai/docs/docs/en/workspaces/schemaform.md

         * `upload`: Display a file picker.
 Set the choose file as data-URI format as field value.
 You'll probably need to upload your file and replace it with a URI before submitting the form.
         * `radio`: works with `enum`, then display a list of radio box instead of a select.
         * `html`: Display a WYSIWYG editor to generate HTML content.
+        * `password`: Displays a password field which hides the content, also adds a toggle to show the content.
     * localized string type:
         * `textarea`
     * any type: